gesiscss/kodaqs-toolbox.gesis.org/demo/impressum.md

 ## Included Tools

-This is an aggregation of learning resources in different repositories listed [here](https://github.com/GESIS-Methods-Hub/andrew/blob/main/demo/content-contributions.json).
+This is an aggregation of learning resources in different repositories listed [here](status.html).
 The integrated tools all report on their license.
 The aggregation and the title menu are part of [andrew](https://github.com/GESIS-Methods-Hub/andrew).

-**Note**: This is a beta version of the KODAQS Toolbox and serves for continous improvements of software and tools until officially launched.